axel18bsm/Moyen-Age-DarkAge/README.md

 not implemented.
 Setup of units can be deployed at random or manually.
 2 players Human versus IA.

- steps finishes: naval, food supplies, music, material fighting  .
-Next step :  human units figthing.
+ steps finished: All major functions are done and you can play human vs human  .
+Next step : About the Beffroi unit and test and remove bug.

 Some pictures of the game